 Sonicare for Kids Electric ToothbrushSonic vibrations don’t work for many kids, but this brush has a great companion app.

 I usually opt for oscillatory instead of sonic for young kids, since sonic vibrations can freak kids out.
-I’ve found in my own patients and kids that sonic vibrations are often too much for sensitive ears and mouths.
+Dr. Burhenne has found in his own patients and kids (that’s me!) that sonic vibrations are often too much for sensitive ears and mouths.
 However, this Sonicare comes with an app that’s highly recommended by parents.

 Ages 8+ Years